How to File LLC Taxes in Washington? (Step by Step Guide)

 Organizing single member LLC documents

-Rather, the proprietor of the Single-Member LLC takes charge of the return filing and bears the responsibility for federal income tax payments.
+The owner of the Single-Member LLC files the return and pays the federal income tax personally.

-• If an individual owns the LLC, taxation mirrors that of a Sole Proprietorship.
+• If an individual owns the LLC, it's taxed like a Sole Proprietorship.

 2. Multi-Member LLC

-The LLC is required to submit a 1065 Partnership Return and furnish a Schedule K-1 to its owners.
+The LLC files a 1065 Partnership Return and issues a Schedule K-1 to each owner.

 3. LLCs Taxed as S-Corp